cghss/ABS/README.md

   **figures/:** JPEGs of the figures used in the manuscript

 Please contact cmw277@georgetown.edu with any questions about code.
-As we describe in the limitations section of the manuscript, this data collection for this project required a comprehensive, publicly-available and accurate repository of national level policy on ABS.
+As we describe in the limitations section of the manuscript, data collection for this project required a comprehensive, publicly-available and accurate repository of national level policy on ABS.
 Thus, our results may be biased against countries that do not have a robust, open-source digital legal database.
 For any questions about methodology or the data included in this repo, please contact the corresponding author at Rebecca.Katz@georgetown.edu.